Can Deep Neural Networks Predict Data Correlations from Column Names?: Other Correlation Metrics

 Figure~\ref{fig:metrics} compares prediction performance for all three definitions of correlation.
 While prediction performance is close for Pearson and Spearman coefficients, prediction performance increases for Theil's U according to all quality metrics.
 A first hypothesis is that the higher amount of training data (columns of all types as opposed to numerical columns only) contributes to that performance.

-Figures~\ref{fig:sptquantity} to \ref{fig:spstrength} re-test the hypotheses from Section~\ref{sec:scenarios} for Spearman's coefficient.
-We observe again a slight increase in performance if more training data (Hypothesis~\ref{hyp:quantity}) is provided and if training data relates more closely to test cases (Hypothesis~\ref{hyp:quality}).
+Figure~\ref{fig:spearmanScenarios} re-tests the hypotheses from Section~\ref{sec:scenarios} for Spearman's coefficient.
+Clearly, increasing the amount of training data also increases prediction performance (Hypothesis~\ref{hyp:quantity}), as well as sharing data sets among training and test cases (Hypothesis~\ref{hyp:quality}).
 The tendencies are less clear for the threshold on $\rho$ (Hypothesis~\ref{hyp:strength}).

-Figures~\ref{fig:spnrchars} to \ref{fig:spwordratio} validate the hypotheses from Section~\ref{sec:breakdown} for Spearman's coefficient.
-Here, we consider different data subsets and compare prediction performance.
+Figure~\ref{fig:spearmanBreakdowns} validates the hypotheses from Section~\ref{sec:breakdown} for Spearman's coefficient.
+It considers different data subsets and compare prediction performance.
 Again, the most important parameter influencing prediction performance seems to be the column name length (Hypothesis~\ref{hyp:namelength}).

-Figures~\ref{fig:tutquantity} to \ref{fig:tustrength} compare different prediction scenarios for Theil's U. Here, the relative tendencies are similar to prior experiments while the absolute values are significantly better.
-It is interesting that prediction quality for Theil's U when using 20\% training data (i.e., around 24K training samples) is still better than prediction performance for the other coefficients when using 80\% training data (i.e., around 47K training samples).
+Figure~\ref{fig:theilsUscenarios} compares different prediction scenarios for Theil's U. Here, the relative tendencies are similar to prior experiments while the absolute values are significantly better.
+It is interesting that prediction quality for Theil's U, when using 20\% training data (i.e., around 24K training samples), is still better than prediction performance for the other coefficients when using 80\% of training data (i.e., around 47K training samples).
 This shows that, beyond the amount of training data, other factors must contribute to the improved performance.
-We plan to analyze those factors in future work.

 Figures~\ref{fig:tunrchars} to \ref{fig:tuwordratio} study prediction performance for Theil's U and different data subsets.
-While column name length remains the most important factor, we also observe a clearer tendency relating a higher ratio of English words in column names to better prediction accuracy (except for the precision metric).
+While column name length remains the most important factor, a higher ratio of English words in column names relates to better prediction accuracy as well (except for the precision metric).
 Despite of that, the absolute differences remain relatively small.

-Altogether, we find that the primary outcomes of our prior experiments generalize to other definitions of correlation.
-This provides evidence for the potential of NLP-based correlation prediction methods in a variety of scenarios.
+Altogether, the primary outcomes of prior experiments generalize to other definitions of correlation.